 Take these steps before your appointment:

-- Take a family member or friend along if possible — someone who accompanies you may remember something that you missed or forgot.
+- Ask a family member or friend to the appointment if possible — someone who accompanies you may remember something that you missed or forgot.

 Some basic questions to ask your doctor include:

-- Are my suicidal thoughts most likely linked to an underlying mental or physical health problem?
+- Could my suicidal thoughts be linked to an underlying mental or physical health problem?

 - Will I need any tests for possible underlying conditions?